blueag8/Photography_Website/README.md

 Solutions included resetting migrations.

 There is a current Bug in the "Products app" model.py.
-When making a migration
+When making a migration an error occurs ": invalid literal for int() with base 10:
-error in model
-base 10()

 ***Validation***
 [https://travis-ci.com/] current status![build:started](https://travis-ci.com/blueag8/Photography_Website.svg?branch=master)